 Operation Earth is a two-year-long national programme that will engage, inspire and involve school-age children and their families with NERC’s world-leading environmental science research.
 The programme will highlight the relevance of contemporary environmental science issues to everyone’s daily lives and to society's future.
-It will be led by ASDC and Phase 1 was created in partnership with three development partners – Dynamic Earth, Eden Project, and Natural History Museum – with scientific expertise from NERC.
+It is led by ASDC and Phase 1 was created in partnership with three development partners – Dynamic Earth, Eden Project, and Natural History Museum – with scientific expertise from NERC.